istepaniuk/aws-ssm-bulk-parameter-set/README.md

 SOME_OTHER_PARAMETER=more values
 ```

-Load all parameters into SSM like this:
+Overwrite the value of all (existing!) parameters into SSM like this:
 ```
 ./set-parameters-from-stdin.sh < my_ssm_parameters
 ```

+You need the `aws` cli v1 and `jq`.